awsdocs/amazon-cloudfront-developer-guide/doc_source/QueryStringParameters.md

 + `http://d111111abcdef8.cloudfront.net/main.html?language=jp`

 Note the following:
 + For RTMP distributions, you cannot configure CloudFront to forward query string parameters to your origin\.
-Before CloudFront forwards a request to the origin server, it removes any query string parameters\.
+If you have an RTMP distribution, before CloudFront forwards a request to the origin server, it removes any query string parameters\.
 + Some HTTP servers don't process query string parameters and, therefore, don't return different versions of an object based on parameter values\.
 For these origins, if you configure CloudFront to forward query string parameters to the origin, CloudFront will still cache based on the parameter values even though the origin returns identical versions of the object to CloudFront for every parameter value\.
-+ You must use the & character as the delimiter between query string parameters\.
-If you use a different delimiter, caching depends on which parameters you want CloudFront to use as a basis for caching and the order in which they appear in the query string\.
-The following examples show what happens if you configure CloudFront to cache based only on the `color` parameter:
++ For query string parameters to work as described in the example above with the languages, you must use the & character as the delimiter between query string parameters\.
+If you use a different delimiter, you may get unexpected results, depending on which parameters you specify for CloudFront to use as a basis for caching, and the order in which the parameters appear in the query string\.

+  The following examples show what happens if you use a different delimiter and you configure CloudFront to cache based only on the `color` parameter:
   + In the following request, CloudFront caches your content based on the value of the `color` parameter, but CloudFront interprets the value as *red;size=large*:

     `http://d111111abcdef8.cloudfront.net/images/image.jpg?color=red;size=large`